Toxic Mold Syndrome: “It Was Like I Lost My Personality”

 Brain SPECT Imaging Helps Treat Brain Toxicity Caused by Black Mold

-Dr. Darmal and the staff at the Amen Clinics Orange County discovered that in addition, Kimberlyn also had ADHD and a previous traumatic brain injury that was increasing the effects of the mold injury.
+Dr. Darmal and the staff at Amen Clinics Orange County, CA discovered that Kimberlyn also had ADHD and a previous traumatic brain injury that was increasing the effects of the mold injury.
 “When my brain swelled from the mold exposure, I was getting almost no blood flow to my prefrontal cortex,” explained Kimberlyn.

-Kimberlyn is already seeing positive results from implementing the treatment protocol prescribed for her by Dr. Darmal.
+Kimberlyn is already seeing positive results from implementing the treatment protocol given by Dr. Darmal.
 In addition to the medication prescribed for ADHD, Kimberlyn has also completely changed her diet and started a supplement regimen.
 She will be undergoing hyperbaric oxygen treatments this summer as well.
 She looks forward to restarting her professional practice and enjoying continuing progress.

 “To see the scans and to know that you are not bipolar, you are not depressed…to see what I knew in my own gut backed up on the scans…it’s so validating and powerful,” said Kimberlyn.
 “The idea that there is a way to address what’s happening and that you can get better, it’s just so wonderful.”

 There is hope.
-Amen Clinics can help you or a loved one when it comes to toxicity and mold problems.
+Amen Clinics can help you or a loved one when it comes to toxicity and mold exposure and symptoms associated with it.
 Call us today at 888-288-9834 or schedule a visit online here.
-To get brain health updates, follow us on Facebook.